Nuclear power phase-out: Spain

 In Spain a moratorium was enacted by the socialist government in 1983 and in 2006 plans for a phase-out of seven reactors were being discussed anew.

 In December 2023, the government of Spain confirmed a policy of phasing out nuclear power generation in the country, with the first reactor to shut down in 2027, and the last in 2035.
 However, in April 2025, the government subsequently indicated it would consider proposals from operators of its nuclear power plants to extend the closure dates of their plants, if any such proposals were submitted.

+Countries that have abandoned phase-outs

+The following countries either reversed a previously-announced nuclear power phase-out policy before completion, or completed a phase-out but have, As of 2026, confirmed plans to restart closed reactors or construct new ones: